nodejs/build/GOVERNANCE.md

 responsibilities regarding security and the stability of our infrastructure very seriously.

+We expect that even if you are given access to Test servers, Build Working Group members should:

+1. Not operate too far beyond their competence level without assistance.
+   Humility is the key.
+Hubris gets you, and us, in trouble.
+2. Operate in a collaborative manner _as much as possible_.
+The more communication the better and team behavior is what we expect.
+3. Be sensitive to the complex web of concerns that surround our infrastructure.
+   This will take some getting used to, but know that there are often very good reasons that things may not be according to what you think is the optimal situation.
+For example: we are dealing with donated resources and we often have to perform careful balancing-acts to foster these relationships.

 Onboarding of new members is provided once they join, see the [the onboarding doc][] for more details.